swedenconnect/technical-framework/13 - Signature Activation Protocol.md

 `ID` \[Required\]

-> Attribute holding an unique identifier for the `SADRequest`.
+> Attribute holding a unique identifier for the `SADRequest`.

 The following schema fragment defines the `<sap:SADRequest>` element: